-Number of Units Representing:
+Number of units representing:

 Youth with Children:

 Youth Singles:

 Youth Total:

 Single Adults:

 Families with Children:

 Total High Priority Homeless:

-2. Proposals that are eligible for B. 1 above can cla im this selection criterion if units will be available

-Priorities are available on Minnesota Housing's tified by the local Continuum of Care.
+2. · - nim this selection criterion if units will be available atified by the local Continuum of Care.
 (Published website at: [insert link])

-Number of units Priority Type: are Household Type Priority One (2 points)

-(Families with children, youth single s, youth with children or single adults)
+Number of units Priority Type: than four fare Household Type Priority One (2 points) es, youth with children or single adults)

-NOTE:

-Permanent Supportive Housing for High Priority Homeless (B.) and People with Disabilities (C.) selection criteria cannot be claimed for the same units.
+NOTE: Permanent Supportive Housing for High Priority Homeless (B.) and People with Disabilities (C.) selection criteria cannot be claimed for the same units.